 Prevacid is a proton pump inhibitor (PPI) drug manufactured by Takeda Pharmaceuticals U.S.A., Inc. It was approved by the Food and Drug Administration in 1995 for use in treating symptoms of damaged esophagus and gastroesophageal reflux disease (GERD).

-Prevacid has listed a variety of common and adverse side effects.
+Prevacid has been linked to causing a multitude of side effects.
 If you experience any of the symptoms listed below, contact your health care provider immediately.

 Common Side effects:

 - Difficulty breathing